 Affiliation and Research AdvisorsThesis research is the heart of the doctoral program.
 Students are therefore encouraged to learn about research opportunities within the department, beginning early in the first year of graduate study.
 At the end of the first semester, the faculty reviews the performance of all beginning students.
 Those who are making satisfactory progress will receive written notice that they should make a research affiliation during the second semester.
 Those showing unsatisfactory or marginal classroom records will be so advised and their eligibility for research affiliation will be considered by the faculty on a case-by-case basis.Once approved to start research, each student is responsible for selecting a suitable research area and making arrangements to join the research group of a faculty member (including Faculty Fellows) within the department.
 Students may need to be somewhat flexible in their choice because not all faculty can take additional students in any particular year.
 Students desiring to work with someone who is not a regular faculty member or Faculty Fellow in Physics and Astronomy may do so with the permission of the Graduate Committee.
 They will be required to submit a brief outline of the proposed work and to obtain the support of a faculty member within the department who will act as departmental advisor.
 The proposed topic must be appropriate for a degree in physics or astronomy, and the thesis director must be qualified to supervise the project.
 Approval will initially be granted only for the MS, with an additional petition and review required for the Ph.D.
 All research expenses in the department, including most student stipends, are paid by grants and contracts held by faculty.
 Thus, a student must make a research affiliation well before May 15 of their first year in order to continue in the program and to receive further support.

 TeachingThe department considers teaching experience an essential part of graduate training.
 Thus, full-time graduate students should expect to assume some teaching duties (e.g., teaching labs, grading papers,grading exams, etc.) for the department in addition to research.
 The amount of time required for any individual student for such tasks will normally not exceed an average of six hours per week.
-Assignments will be made for 5 semesters, beginning with the second semester at Rice.
-Students involved in teaching register for PHYS 700 (TeachingPracticum), which indicates on their transcript that they have had teaching experience.
+Assignments will be made for 4 semesters, beginning with the second semester at Rice.
 Questions about teaching assignments should be directed to the associate chair.
-Up to two semesters of required teaching may be waived for students who have had significant experienceteaching physics or astronomy elsewhere.
+Up to two semesters of required teaching may be waived for students who have had significant experience teaching physics or astronomy elsewhere.
 Service as a graduate TA would generally qualify for exemption, but work as an undergraduate grader would not.
 Requests for a waiver should be discussed with one of the chairs of the Graduate Committee soon after arrival at Rice.